madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 I had to use `dbus-launch ~/.dropbox-dist/dropboxd` to [start](http://askubuntu.com/questions/732967/dropbox-icon-is-not-working-xubuntu-14-04-lts-64) Dropbox, so that icon is visible.

 For Chromium, `pepperflashplugin-nonfree` is no more maintained - one has to use `adobe-flashplugin` now.
-I had also to disable hardware acceleration, to get smoother rendering.
+I had also to disable hardware acceleration, to get smoother rendering, which fixes the issue, but it is not nice.
+There are some more hints to try [here](http://askubuntu.com/questions/766725/annoying-flickering-in-16-04-lts-chrome).

 I am not a big user of touchpad, so I use [touchpad-indicator](https://launchpad.net/~atareao/+archive/ubuntu/atareao) to disable it when mouse is plugged in.